-In fiscal year 2023, OGE issued 14 legal advisories, and 6 program advisories.
-The legal advisories provided guidance on emerging ethics issues, such as cryptocurrency, ethics legislation, official social media use, and the recodification of the Ethics in Government Act.
-The program advisories covered ethics program requirements.
-Relatedly, OGE also published the Compilation of Federal Ethics Laws.
-OGE used its listserv, website,

-Desk Officer services, and training broadcasts to ensure its guidance was widely disseminated.
+In fiscal year 2024, OGE issued 13 legal advisories and 5 program advisories.
+The legal advisories provided guidance on emerging ethics issues, such as accounts managed by robo-advisors and Bitcoin exchange-traded products.
+The program advisories covered topics such as listing the names of individuals granted conflict of interest waivers and the deadlines and procedures for annual public financial disclosures for the 2024 filing cycle.
+OGE used its listserv, website, Desk Officer services, and training broadcasts to ensure its guidance was widely disseminated.
 In developing advisories, OGE continued to use an evidence-based approach to determine topics, as well as to seek feedback from agency ethics officials prior to issuance, to ensure the usefulness and clarity of the guidance.